 Are there any implications for new/pending patent, trademark and design registry proceedings by the National Intellectual Property Office (NIPO)?
 The NIPO continues performing its functions, including examination and registration of pending applications and the acceptance of new ones.
-At the same time, the NIPO has temporarily suspended the possibility of submitting written documents by mail/by hand and all paperwork has been transferred into electronic form.
-It is also expected that the average period for the examination of applications will be longer, as the full-scale operations of the NIPO is not possible due to active hostilities.

-Additionally, the Parliament of Ukraine has adopted the law that suspends various statutory deadlines for the applicants' and right holder's actions related to the protection and acquisition of IP rights, including the deadlines for:
+To address the martial law implications, the Parliament of Ukraine has adopted the law that suspends various statutory deadlines for the applicants' and right holder's actions related to the protection and acquisition of IP rights, including the deadlines for: